erperejildo/ANDigital/README.md

 ## Build & development

 Download this repository and run `npm install && bower install`.
-After installations run `grunt` for building and `grunt serve` for preview.
+After installations run `grunt build` for building and `grunt serve` for preview.<br>
+You can also test the app on your Android device runing `cordova run android` (IOS is availabe as well but not tested).

 You can also see an example deployed here: http://rodriguezdaniel.com/apps/ANDigital/